A bit better: Variants of duality in geometric algebras with degenerate metrics: Comparison of and Hodge duality

 We can characterize \poincare duality as a \emph{double algebra} approach since every invocation of the dual map $J(X)$ moves the geometric primitive $X$ back and forth between $G$ and $G^*$.
-Invocations of $H(X)$, Hodge duality, on the other hand, remains in the algebra $G$ and is equivalent, as noted above, to multiplication by a second, non-degenerate, pseudoscalar.
-This distinction leads us to consider a little-known but powerful feature of the double algebra approach in PGA called \emph{geometric duality}.
+Invocations of $H(X)$, Hodge duality, on the other hand, remains in the algebra $G$ and is equivalent, as noted above, to multiplication by a second, non-degenerate pseudoscalar.
+It turns out that the double algebra approach is equivalent to \emph{geometric duality}, a little-known but powerful feature of projective geometry that we now turn to discuss.